mlrun/katacoda-scenarios/02-python-env/step1.md

-Installing MLRun package (with the API service) using the following command:
+Installing MLRun package (with the API service) and sklearn (using the following command):

-`pip install mlrun[api]`
+`pip install mlrun[api] sklearn`

+Please wait untill the install is completed !

 set mlrun environment vars (in `local.env`{{open}}):